alanbriolat/york-timetable-parser/README.rst

 The parser currently recognises 3 types of events: lectures, seminars and practicals.
 The ``--split`` option can be used to write a separate calendar for each type of event.

+**I take no responsibility if this gets your timetable wrong!
+The timetable HTML is horrible and there is much room for misinterpretation to happen.
+Please take the time to at least do a quick check to make sure your timetable is correct.**  (Also, please let me know if your timetable comes out incorrect so I can fix it.)

 Dependencies:
 -------------